ricardobna/docs/Tutorials/gettingstarted/Step01.rst

 Displaying a Label
 ------------------

--  To add a label, just instantiate a Label object and add it to the desktop as the root widget.
+#.
+To add a label, just instantiate a ´´Label`` object and add it to the
+   desktop as the root widget.

    .. code:: java